Skip to main content

 Once upon a time, software engineering and natural language seemed worlds apart — one built on strict syntax and logic, the other on the messy beauty of human communication.
 Fast-forward to today, and Natural Language Processing (NLP) is bridging that gap in powerful ways.

 From tools that write code from plain English prompts to systems that analyze developer sentiment or generate documentation automatically, NLP is quietly reshaping how we build, understand, and maintain software.
+And this isn’t science fiction — it’s happening now.
+In domains like safety-critical software development, NLP even shows potential for automating requirement analysis, improving traceability, and assisting in code verification — all while ensuring that human oversight remains intact where safety and certification are paramount.

 Let’s take a deep dive into the many ways NLP is transforming software engineering — not in some distant AI-powered future, but right now.